Nathan-Wall/Spawn/README.md

 This library provides a few basic functions which are oriented toward making prototypal inheritence simple and straight-forward.

+## Motivation

+Simile is *prototypal* at its core.
+The motivation behind simile is to provide a set of tools that grounds code in a prototypal pattern of thought.
+Objects are stated to be `like` other objects, building correlations between objects, and diminishing the role of constructors.

 ## Getting Started

 ### Node